BadMaliciousPyScripts/ForkBomb/readme.md

 ## Warning!

-This Script is for Testing Purposes only i will not get in Charge for anything the User will do with this Script.
+This script is only for learning and testing purposes.
+I am not responsible for any crime committed by the user of this script.
+I clearly distance myself from crimes that I have not committed.
+This also applies to all other scripts that I publish.